 My Top Picks for Boots to Wear with Dresses

-Over-the-Knee Boots: Dolce Vita makes a great pair of comfortable over-the-knee boots.
+- Over-the-Knee Boots: Dolce Vita makes a great pair of comfortable over-the-knee boots.
 These boots also have a wedge heel that will elongate the leg.
-Check out the Dolce Vita Suede Ashby Boot on Amazon.com.

-Flat Boots: A classic pair of flat boots is another great option if you’re looking for a versatile boot that looks good with everything.
-Loeffler Randall makes a great pair of comfortable knee-hight boots that also come in a rich brown color.
-Check out the Loeffler Randall Matilde Boot on Amazon.com.
+- Flat Boots: A classic pair of flat boots is another great option if you’re looking for a versatile boot that looks good with everything.
+Loeffler Randall makes a great pair of comfortable knee-high boots that also come in rich brown color.